DylanParenzee/learn_journ/README.md

 - completed CLI introduction and refresher
 - downloaded python and practiced.
 - will be pushing on with learining python as it is a better fit for where I would like to be in the Devops/Security space
+- also continued on in Cloud computing studies - Cloud computing models and Cloud deployment models